zhangchengyao/Algorithm/README.md

 ## Graph Search
 *Assignment1* <br>
-Computer strongly connected components of a directed graph using Kasaraju's algorithm.
+  Computer strongly connected components of a directed graph using Kosaraju's algorithm.